Doxuno

 ADDITIONAL TERMS

-This Agreement supplements and does not replace any existing employment agreement between the parties.
+This Agreement supplements and does not replace any existing employment agreement between the Parties.

 GENERAL PROVISIONS

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the Effective Date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.

 COMPANY